ankit-rathi/AR-Talks/D&AI/reel-prompt.md

 - visually imaginative way,
 - emotionally engaging manner,
 - suitable for Instagram Reels / YouTube Shorts,
-- optimized for young generation attention span.
+- optimized for young generation attention span
+- strictly concluding under 60 seconds.

 The reel should feel like:
 - an “aha moment,”